 15/30 Hours free Childcare

 Families who live in England may be eligible for the Governments 15/30 hours free childcare scheme.
 This scheme is open to working parents earning below £100,000 per annum.
-You can utilise 15/30 hours free childcare for nursery fees, schools, childminders and after school clubs.
+You can utilise 15/30 hours of free childcare for nursery fees, schools, childminders and after-school clubs.

 Nannytax and Childcare Support Schemes

-With our standard Nannytax payroll subscription we can facilitate any of the above childcare support schemes which are available to use with nannies.
-Many of our Nannytax customers do make use of Tax-Free Childcare and our subscriptions team can provide you with step by step instructions for setting this up so it runs seamlessly with your Nanny PAYE scheme.
+Many of our Nannytax customers use Tax-Free Childcare and we recommend using the Childcare Choices website to help set yourself up.
+Our subscriptions team can then advise you on how your payroll can run alongside Tax-Free Childcare seamlessly.
 Speak to a member of our friendly team today or alternatively get going straight away and set up your nanny payroll now.

 You might also be interested in